karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 ![code-coverage-native-datacollector](/img/code-coverage-native-datacollector.png)

 Collecting Code Coverage in this manner is a common error, as by default, this Data Collector analyzes all solution assemblies loaded during unit tests.
-This means that the Unit Test projects will be included in the report, thereby skewing the average Code Coverage percentage, since the Code Coverage percentage in the test projects is always 100%.
+This means that the Unit Test projects will be included in the report, thereby skewing the average Code Coverage percentage.

 To generate an accurate Code Coverage report, it's necessary to exclude test projects from the code coverage results and only include application code.
 You have two options to achieve this: